 Major depression with postpartum onset, or postpartum depression, is diagnosed if a woman develops a major depressive episode during pregnancy or within four weeks after delivery.
 It is estimated that 3 to 6 percent of women experience postpartum depression.

 Major depression with seasonal patterns, or seasonal affective disorder (SAD), is characterized by the onset of a depressive illness during particular times of the year.
 Typically, the depression develops during the winter months, when there is limited natural sunlight, and completely remits in the spring and summer months.
 In a minority of cases of major depression with seasonal patterns, the depression occurs during the summer months.
 SAD may be effectively treated with light therapy, but nearly half of those with SAD do not respond to light therapy alone.
 Antidepressant medication and psychotherapy can reduce SAD symptoms, either alone or in combination with light therapy.

 The following signs and symptoms are cataloged by the DSM-5 as signifiers of major depressive disorder and at least five must be present during the extended period of low mood or loss of pleasure in once-enjoyable pursuits.

 - Persistent sad, anxious, or empty mood most of the day, most days

 - Loss of interest or pleasure in activities that were once enjoyed, including sex

 - Difficulty thinking, concentrating, remembering, or making decisions

-- Significant change in appetite resulting in unintended weight loss or weight gain
+- A significant change in appetite, resulting in unintended weight loss or weight gain

 - Observable psychomotor agitation or restlessness, or psychomotor slowing